cybercomgroup/IoTcontest/Arduino/README.txt

 Libraries needed:
 1. Sodaq_RN2483, install it using the library manager in the meny Sketch, then Include Library and Manage Library.
 Search for Sodaq_RN2483 and install it.
 Then in Include Library, choose Sodaq_RN2483 to add it to your sketch

+Run the code:
+1. Rename the env.h.example to env.h and use your own board and generated keys